-Financial assets at FVTPL These assets are subsequently measured at fair value.
+These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognised in profit or loss.

-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses.
+These assets are subsequently measured at amortised cost using the effective in OCI are reclassified to profit or loss.

+Financial assets at amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.

-Debt investments at FVTOCI These assets are subsequently measured at fair value.
+These assets are subsequently measured at fair value.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Other net gains and losses are recognised in OCI.
-On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
-Equity investments at FVTOCI These assets are subsequently measured at fair value.
+On derecognition, gains and losses accumulated in OCI are replaced in the profit or loss.

+Equity investments at FVTOCI

+These assets are subsequently measured at fair value.
 Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.